-A System Security Engineer (SSE) is the individual responsible for ensuring an acquisition program adheres to system security standards that is appointed by the Program Manager (PM) thru System Security Engineering.
-They ensures system security requirements are identified and included in all program documents and requirements are implemented throughout the systems engineering process.
+A System Security Engineer (SSE) is the individual responsible for ensuring an acquisition program adheres to system security standards that are appointed by the Program Manager (PM) thru System Security Engineering.
+They ensure system security requirements are identified and included in all program documents and requirements are implemented throughout the systems engineering process.
 They also design, evaluate and test systems security to ensure data and system integrity for an organization and/or system.
-Responsibilities include designing and monitoring of computer security systems, organizational users and visitors.
+Responsibilities include designing and monitoring computer security systems, organizational users, and visitors.
 This requires testing, updating, modifying, encryption and authentication.

 - Program Protection Plan (PPP): Helps with the development of the PPP and it remains current and informed by the SE reviews, constraints and decisions.
 They also ensure emerging threats are continually assessed and incorporated in requirements/design.

 - Information Assurance: Measures that protect and defend information and information systems by ensuring their availability, integrity, authentication, confidentiality, and non-repudiation (DoD 8500.01E: Information Assurance)